Italian Americans: New Orleans

 Economics in Louisiana and Sicily combined to bring about what became known as the Great Migration of thousands of Sicilians.
 The end of the Civil War allowed the freed men the choice to stay or to go, many chose to leave for higher paying jobs, which in turn led to a perceived scarcity of labor resources for the planters.
-Northern Italy enjoyed the fruits of modern industrialization, while southern Italy and Sicily suffered destitute conditions under the system of absentee landowners.
-The peasant was still essentially the serf in the system.
-Emigration not only offered peasants a chance to move beyond subsistence living, it also offered them a chance to pursue their own dreams of proprietorship as farmers or other business owners.
 On March 17, 1866, the Louisiana Bureau of Immigration was formed and planters began to look to Sicily as a possible solution to their labor needs.
 Steamship companies advertisements were very effective in recruiting potential workers.
-Three steamships per month were running between New Orleans and Sicily by September 1881 at a cost of only forty dollars per person.

 In 1890 the ethnic Irish chief of police, David Hennessy was assassinated.
 Suspicion fell on Italians, whose growing numbers in the city made other whites nervous.
 The March 14, 1891 New Orleans lynchings were the largest ever mass lynchings in Louisiana history.
 The use of the term "mafia" by local media in relation to the murder is the first-known usage of the word in print.